United States government role in civil aviation: Federal Aviation Administration and NASA

 Several mid-air collisions occurred during the latter half of the 20th century, such as the 1956 Grand Canyon mid-air collision, the first time more than 100 people were killed.
 Jet travel was nascent at this time, prompting the passage of the Federal Aviation Act of 1958.
 The legislation gave the CAA's functions to a new independent body, the Federal Aviation Agency.
 The act transferred safety rulemaking from CAB to the new FAA (the CAB continued), and also made the FAA responsible for a common civil-military system of air navigation and air traffic control.
 The FAA's first administrator, Elwood R. Quesada, was a former U.S. Air Force Lt.
 General who commanded the early tactical air forces of the Ninth Air Force in Europe in World War II, and served as an advisor to President Dwight D. Eisenhower.

 The same year witnessed the transformation of NACA into the National Aeronautics and Space Administration (NASA) in the wake of the Soviet Union's launch of the first artificial satellite, Sputnik.
 NASA assumed NACA's role of aeronautical research.

 Department of Transportation, NTSB and TSA

 The accident investigation powers of the Civil Aeronautics Board were transferred to the new National Transportation Safety Board in 1967, at the same time that the United States Department of Transportation was created.
 The CAB's remaining authority was economic regulation of commercial air transportation.
 The Airline Deregulation Act of 1978 phased out these controls, resulting in the elimination of the CAB at the end of 1984, with most residual powers transferred to the DOT.

 The September 11, 2001 attacks challenged the air transportation system by presenting a new type of terrorist attack: hijacked airliners used for terrorist attacks.
 The government's response included the Aviation and Transportation Security Act, enacted that November, that established a new DOT organization: the Transportation Security Administration.
 It received broad powers to protect air travel and other transportation modes against criminal activity.

+In 2013, the FAA partnered with the rotorcraft industry to form the U.S. Helicopter Safety Team (USHST), a voluntary government-industry group tasked with reducing the civil helicopter fatal accident rate through data-driven safety analysis and recommendations.

+In 2013, the FAA partnered with the rotorcraft industry to form the U.S. Helicopter Safety Team (USHST), a voluntary government-industry group tasked with reducing the civil helicopter fatal accident rate through data-driven safety analysis and recommendations.